orgrim/pg_back/README.md

 may be provided with `-c <configfilename>` (see [pg_back.conf](pg_back.conf)).
 (Note: see below to convert configuration files from version 1.)

-If the default output directory `/var/backups/postgresql` does not exist or has improper ownership for your user, use `-b` to give the path where to store the files.
-The path may contain the `{dbname}` keyword, that would be replaced by the name of the database being dumped, this permits to dump each database in its own directory.

 To connect to PostgreSQL, use the `-h`, `-p`, `-U` and `-d` options.
 If you need less known connection options such as `sslcert` and `sslkey`, you can give a `keyword=value` libpq connection string like `pg_dump` and `pg_dumpall`